 - Noncitizens that claim eligible immigration status also must present the applicable USCIS document.
-Acceptable USCIS documents are listed below. - Form I-551 Alien Registration Receipt Card (for permanent resident aliens) - Form I-94 Arrival-Departure Record annotated with one of the following: - "Admitted as a Refugee Pursuant to Section 207" - "Section 208" or "Asylum" - "Section 243(h)" or "Deportation stayed by Attorney General" - "Paroled Pursuant to Section 221 (d)(5) of the USCIS"
+Acceptable USCIS documents are listed below. - Form I-551 Alien Registration Receipt Card (for permanent resident aliens) - Form I-94 Arrival-Departure Record annotated with one of the following: - "Admitted as a Refugee Pursuant to Section 207" - "Section 208" or "Asylum" - "Section 243(h)" or "Deportation stayed by Attorney General" - "Paroled Pursuant to Section 221 (d)(5) of the USCIS" - on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or

+Form I-94 Arrival-Departure Record with

+(but only if no appeal is taken);

+A final court decision granting asylum

+A letter from a USCIS asylum officer

+granting asylum (if application is filed

-- Form I-94 Arrival-Departure Record with no annotation accompanied by: - A final court decision granting asylum (but only if no appeal is taken); - A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90). - Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
+no annotation accompanied by:

+• A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90).

+Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
 Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
 12(11)" or "Provision of Law 274a.12".